ObsidianXVI/The-Hyperion-Project/mochaccino-language/chronicles/inception.md

 ## Analysing Current Limitations

 Let's analyse the pros and cons of current languages, and where they fall short in terms of AC needs.
-We will use the AIM theory to first list out needs and featuresof an Autonomic System:
+We will use the AIM theory to first list out needs and features of an Autonomic System:
 - intelligence
     -  knowledge
         - processing ontologies